FriwiDev/thesis/src/vpn_gateway/client/docs/apis/tags/TunnelEntryManagementApi.md

-Creates a new tunnel entry
+Creates a new tunnel entry or updates one

 ### Example